conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 - `stop`, `max_completion_tokens` – used to limit the length of the generated output, for example by stopping when a particular token is generated.
 - `presence_penalty`, `frequency_penalty` – used to limit the repetitiveness of of the generated output, for example by penalising the probability for tokens that have already appeared in the output.
 - `logit_bias` – specify the tokens whose generation probability you want to increase or decrease.
 - `top_p`, `temperature` – specify a strategy to choose the next token to generate given the token probability distribution.
-A higher temperature setting results in more creatve and diverse outputs.
+A higher temperature setting results in more creative and diverse outputs.
-- `logprobs` – provides the most probably tokens for each output token along with their log probabilities.
+- `logprobs` – provides the most probable tokens for each output token along with their log probabilities.

 Back up to: [Top](#)